Exact Subgraph Isomorphism Network with Mixed $L_{0,2}$ Norm Constraint for Predictive Graph Mining: Introduction

 Our contributions are summarized as follows. \begin{itemize} \item We propose EIN, which is a neural network model that uses the exact subgraph isomorphism feature.
-Through a group sparse regularization, we formulate EIN so that a small number of subgraphs can be identified by which an insight about the important substructure can be extracted for the given graph-level prediction task. \item We show that the combination of the subgraph enumeration and the proximal gradient with backpropagation can derive an efficient pruning strategy that makes the EIN training computationally tractable.
-We further reveal that our pruning strategy does not degrade the prediction quality. \item Based on synthetic and benchmark datasets, we demonstrate that EIN has superior or comparable performance compared with standard graph prediction models while EIN actually can identify a small number of important subgraphs, simultaneously. \end{itemize}
+Through a group sparse constraint, we formulate EIN so that a small number of subgraphs can be identified by which an insight about the important substructure can be extracted for the given graph-level prediction task. \item We show that the combination of the subgraph enumeration and IHT with backpropagation can derive an efficient pruning strategy that makes the EIN training computationally tractable.
+We further reveal that our pruning strategy does not degrade the prediction quality, and the resulting algorithm has at least sublinear convergence rate to a critical point. \item Based on synthetic and benchmark datasets, we demonstrate that EIN has superior or comparable performance compared with standard graph prediction models while EIN actually can identify a small number of important subgraphs, simultaneously. \end{itemize}